s0md3v/sqlmate/README.md

 # sqlmate
 <img src='https://i.imgur.com/iXwyVul.png' />
-A friend of SQLmap which will do what you always expected from SQLmap.
+Hash Lookup, admin panel finding, getting vulnerable websites with dorks, scraping dorks.
+These are some features that we always wanted to have in SQLMap.
+Well SQLMate can do that for you.

 ## What it does?
 - Feed it a SQL injection dork via <b>--dork</b> option and it will find vulnerable sites for you.
 After that, it will try to find their admin panels and also try to bypass them with SQL queries.

-- It can do very fast hashlookup for MD5, SHA1 and SHA2.
+- It can do very fast hash lookups for MD5, SHA1 and SHA2.
 You can supply a hash with <b>--hash</b> option.
 Average lookup takes less than 2 seconds.

 - You can also supply it a txt file containing hashes to be cracked with <b>--list <path></b> option.